dell/csm-docs/content/v2/_index.md

 {{% /cardpane %}}
 {{% cardpane %}}
 {{< card header="[**Application Mobility**](applicationmobility/)"
-          footer="Supports all platforms">}}
+          footer="Supports [PowerFlex](csidriver/features/powerflex/) via Apex Navigator for Kubernetes">}}
-  Container Storage Modules for Application Mobility provide Kubernetes administrators the ability to clone their stateful application workloads and application data to other clusters, either on-premise or in the cloud.
+  Container Storage Modules for Application Mobility provide Kubernetes administrators the ability to clone their stateful application workloads and application data to other clusters in the cloud.
   [...Learn more](applicationmobility/)
   {{< /card >}}
    {{< card header="[**Encryption**](secure/encryption)"